-The Brother MFC-J995DW is an excellent family printer.
-Printed photos look great, although color accuracy is unremarkable.
+The Brother MFC-J995DW is a great family printer.
+Printed photos look great, and the color accuracy is decent.
 Cost remains low when printing in large numbers, whether you're printing in black only or in color.
 Its scan resolution and color depth are great, especially if you need to enlarge pictures or do some light touch up.

 The Brother MFC-J995DW is a good printer for home or small offices.
 It can print a large number of black and white documents at a low cost, but printing speed for such documents is on the slow side.
 It has a great build quality that feels durable, and its automatic document feeder lets you multitask without hassle.
 However, there's no duplex scanning.